Taking someone out on a first date can be one of the most anxiety-inducing experiences out there – especially if it’s someone you really fancy.

 1. Plan where to go and when

-A simple and obvious first step to going on a first date.
+A simple and obvious first step to a first date.
 Plan where to go and when.
 For some people, coffee is the ideal first meeting place, for others the allure of a bar in the evening is impossible to resist.

 It’s important that you do something you’re comfortable with – or something that’s still fun even if you’re not great at it!
-Picking a location or activity that’s a little off-the-beaten-path can be the best option sometimes, taking a date to experience a new activity is definitely a way to be memorable.
+Picking a location or activity that’s a little off-the-beaten-path can be the best option sometimes, taking someone to experience a new activity is definitely a way to be memorable.

-2. Tell your friends where you’re going
+2. Tell your friends where you’re heading off to

 3. Write down the date and time